harness/developer-hub/docs/first-gen/firstgen-platform/techref-category/account-ref/delegate-ref/whitelist-harness-domains-and-ips.md

 Harness SaaS Delegates only need outbound access to the Harness domain name (most commonly, **app.harness.io)** and, optionally, to **logging.googleapis.com**.

 The URL logging.googleapis.com is used to provide logs to Harness support.
+You can disable sending the logs to harness support by following documenation at https://developer.harness.io/docs/platform/delegates/delegate-reference/delegate-environment-variables/#stack_driver_logging_enabled

 ### Harness Manager